SynapseProject/synapse.docs/docs/quickstart.md

 [or]

- 3b. **Select the result** Use the "GetPlanElement" method to retrieve the result from the ResultPlan
+ 3b. **Select the result:** Use the "GetPlanElement" method to retrieve the result from the ResultPlan

 ```dos
 C:\synapse\Controller>synapse.controller.cli ge planUniqueName:myPlan